Birks Review

 Buying an engagement ring is a special purchase, and you want to have confidence that the retailer will not only treat you well during while buying your ring, but also that they will stand behind their product after the purchase too.

-Looking at reviews on Google, the Birks store in Calgary scored 3.7 from 62 reviews:
+Looking at reviews on Google, the Birks store in Toronto scored 3.9 from 131 reviews:

-A score of 3.7 indicates that a significant number of people weren’t exactly blown away by the service they received from this particular Birks store.
+A score of 3.99 indicates that a significant number of people weren’t exactly blown away by the service they received from this particular Birks store, but equally it isn’t disastrous.

 Birks value for money